angelawyman/javascript-review/4-objects.md

 ```bash
 alert(favoriteFoods.length);
 ```
 It also has methods.
-Push here adds an item to your array.
+Push here will add an item to your array.

 ```bash
 var favoriteFoods = ['artichokes', 'bananas', true];